Sharon Brett

 Biography —

 Sharon Brett joined the KU Law faculty as an associate professor of law in 2024.
-Her scholarship focuses on structural, procedural and doctrinal impediments to systemic reform of government institutions, with a specific focus on the criminal legal system and policing.
-Brett’s work has appeared or is forthcoming in the BYU Law Review, the Harvard Civil Rights & Civil Liberties Law Review, the Duke Law Journal Online and the U.C.L.A.
+Her scholarship considers structural, procedural and doctrinal impediments to systemic reform of government institutions, with a specific focus on the criminal legal system and policing.
+Brett’s work has appeared or is forthcoming in the NYU Law Review Online, Cardozo Law Review, BYU Law Review, the Harvard Civil Rights & Civil Liberties Law Review, the Duke Law Journal Online and the U.C.L.A.
 Criminal Justice Law Review.

 Immediately prior to joining the faculty at KU, Brett was the legal director at the ACLU of Kansas where she led complex civil rights litigation in Kansas state and federal courts.
 She has first chaired numerous trials and argued several appeals on cases regarding voting rights and redistricting, the Fourth Amendment, LGBTQ+ rights and more.